 Diarrhea is common in newborn calves, lambs, and kids.
-The clinical presentation can range from mild diarrhea without systemic disease to profuse, acute diarrhea associated with rapid dehydration, severe disturbance of acid-base and electrolyte balance, and death, sometimes in as few as 12 hr.
-This discussion emphasizes the disease in calves, but the principles of pathophysiology and treatment apply to lambs and kids as well.
+The clinical presentation can range from mild diarrhea without systemic disease to profuse, acute diarrhea associated with rapid dehydration, severe disturbance of acid-base and electrolyte balance, and death, sometimes in as few as 12 hours.
+This discussion emphasizes the disease in calves, but the principles of pathophysiology and treatment also apply to lambs and kids.

-Salmonella spp, especially S Typhimurium and S Dublin, but occasionally other serovars, cause diarrhea in calves 2–12 wk old.
+Salmonella spp, especially S Typhimurium and S Dublin, but occasionally other serovars, cause diarrhea in calves 2–12 weeks old.
 Salmonellae produce enterotoxins but are also invasive and produce inflammatory change within the intestine.
 In calves, infection commonly progresses to a bacteremia.
-(Also see Salmonellosis .)
+(Also see Salmonellosis Salmonellosis .)